H-I-P-E/CivilServiceR/README.md

 # CivilServiceR

-Pulls data from the Civil Service Jobs website and presents this data as a Shiny app
+Pulls data from the Civil Service Jobs website and gives a searchable UI as a Shiny app

 ### About the app